How to Read a Homeowners Insurance Policy

 Check deductibles for each covered peril

-The declarations page should show both the standard deductible and any peril-specific deductibles.
-In coastal and storm-prone states, wind and hurricane deductibles are often expressed as a percentage of the dwelling limit rather than a flat dollar amount.
+The declarations page should show the standard deductible and any peril-specific deductibles separately.
+In coastal and storm-prone states, wind and hurricane deductibles are often set as a percentage of the dwelling limit instead of a flat dollar amount.
 A 2% hurricane deductible on a $500,000 dwelling means $10,000 comes out of your pocket before the insurer pays anything on a wind-related loss.
-If your dec page shows both a standard deductible and a separate wind or hail deductible, the higher peril-specific deductible applies to covered losses from those causes.
+If your dec page lists both a standard deductible and a separate wind or hail deductible, the higher peril-specific deductible applies to losses from those causes.

 4. 4